 The First Soda Pop

+According to at least one source -- Food Reference -- Vernors Ginger Ale was the nation's first soda pop, and it was discovered by accident in Detroit.
 As the story goes, James Vernor, a clerk in a drug store in Detroit, was experimenting with a recipe to make his own Ginger Ale, a non-alcoholic version of Ginger Beer imported from Ireland.
-When he went off to fight in the Civil War in 1962, he stored his experimental Ginger Ale in an oak cask.
+When he went off to fight in the Civil War in 1862, he stored his experimental Ginger Ale in an oak cask.
 When he returned at war's end, he sampled the now aged brew and knew he was on to something.
-He started selling it out of the soda fountain in his own Woodward Avenue drug store in 1866.
+He started selling it out of his own Woodward Avenue drug store in 1866.

 The Term "Pop"